osi1880vr/prompt_quill/README.md

 There is no hardcoded need to use Docker at all, I understand this scares a lot of people.
 Docker is only here as it is a convenient way to run the vector stores, but it is easy to run them without docker too.
 Prompt Quill itself does not need Docker to run.

+With the latest faeture added it also adds a way for automated model testing if you are into training models.

 # Features